 The document forms part of the evidence base for this land allocation.
 The rationale for the location (that underpins the allocation) is the strategic nature of the location.
 There are several existing industrial sites and other, allocated employment land in the Vale which can meet present and arising local demand.
-However, land in locations such as Barry docklands, Llandow and those further afield are unlikely to be suitable for businesses in the aviation industry or those reliant on international connectivity, for example.
+However, land in locations such as Barry docklands, Llandow, and those further afield are unlikely to be suitable for businesses in the aviation industry or those reliant on international connectivity, for example.
 It is employment opportunities arising from these sorts of sectors which the designation of the Enterprise Zone seeks to exploit.

-There is no tangible evidence of need provided by the applicant, but it must be acknowledged that there is no policy requirement for them to do so.
+There is no tangible evidence of site interest provided by the applicant, but it must be acknowledged that there is no policy requirement for them to do so.
 The site is already allocated for employment use within the LDP, for the reasons and evidence base outlined above.
 This application also comes to the Council in outline and so, understandably, the proposals lack in specific detail at this point in time.
-If the developer had or were able to generate interest and the inward investment needed, this detail would inevitably follow as part of reserved matters submissions.
+If the developer had or were able to generate interest and the inward investment needed to progress, this detail would inevitably follow as part of reserved matters submissions.
+Nonetheless, the Draft LDP Monitoring Report (Nov 2021) identifies that the LDP target of 20% of employment site allocations being approved by 2020 has been met, signifying there is wider demand for employment land, the Vale labour workforce is projected to continue growing, and that this strategic site is integral to future job supply and growth.